 Probiotics are living bacteria or other microorganisms that have beneficial health effects in people when they’re ingested.
-The concept has become very popular and many of my patients are taking probiotics to gain some health advantage, but enthusiasm for a concept is not the same as scientific proof of effectiveness.
+Probiotics have become very popular and many of my patients are taking probiotics to gain some health advantage, but enthusiasm for a concept is not the same as scientific proof of effectiveness.

-Studies in humans suggest that the microbiome may be important in the development of metabolic diseases, such as obesity or diabetes, and in the defense against gut infections, such as colitis due to Clostridium difficile.
+In addition, the microbiome may have a role in the development of metabolic diseases, such as obesity or diabetes, and in the defense against gut infections, such as colitis due to Clostridium difficile.
 It may play an important role in inflammatory bowel diseases, like Crohn’s disease, and irritable bowel syndrome.

 Most probiotics lack research to back health claims

 The idea that the billions of germs living in our intestines do us some good is a great concept, but proof that ingestion of specific probiotic strains has any health benefit is lacking for most conditions.
 Most of the studies that have been published are small studies in small groups of patients, and they are not necessarily conclusive.

-Nevertheless, some individuals obtain great benefit from specific probiotics.
+Nevertheless, some people see great benefit from specific probiotics.
 Since there is little harm and rare serious complications from using probiotics in generally healthy people, it makes some sense to try one if you have a digestive problem that might benefit from treatment.